Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Conversion prompts and examples

-Figure \ref{fig:apb_prompt_pred} and \ref{fig:apb_prompt_act} show the prompts used to derive the core natural language encodings for the predicates and the actions based on which the overall domain encodings, problem encodings and few-shot examples are generated.
-The same few-shot examples are used for each input domain and we manually created them for both generating the predicate and action NL templates.
-The last few-shot example for the action ``move'' in Figure \ref{fig:apb_prompt_act} was designed to avoid that the LLM picks up the pattern that the order of parameters in the natural language encoding needs to match the order of parameters in PDDL.
+Figure \ref{fig:apb_prompt_pred} and \ref{fig:apb_prompt_act} show the prompts used to derive the core natural language snippets for the predicates and the actions based on which the overall domain and problem descriptions and the few-shot examples for the \PLLM\ are generated.
+For the \APBLLM\, i.e. for the conversion, we use the same few-shot examples for each input domain.
+The few-shot examples for both the predicate and the action conversion were created manually.
+The last few-shot example for the action ``move'' in Figure \ref{fig:apb_prompt_act} was designed specifically in order to avoid that the LLM picks up the pattern that the order of parameters in the natural language snippets needs to match the order of parameters in PDDL.

+The last part of Figure \ref{fig:apb_prompt_pred} shows the feedback that the \APBLLM\ receives when making a formal mistake in its prediction, i.e. if the NL snippet does not contain exactly the same variables as the PDDL input, if question marks are missing or the brackets are not set correctly.
+The same feedback message is used for correcting action snippet predictions.